michaelhly/michaelhly.github.io/_posts/tune-llm-two.md

     return {"precision": precision, "recall": recall, "f1": f1, "support": support}
 ```

-And with the help of my friend ChatGPT, I found out that [logits](https://en.wikipedia.org/wiki/Logit) refer to the raw, unnormalized predictions generated by a neural network before they are transformed into probabilities.
+With the help of my friend ChatGPT, I found out that [logits](https://en.wikipedia.org/wiki/Logit) refer to the raw, unnormalized predictions generated by a neural network before they are transformed into probabilities.

-ChatGPT also gave me a step by step breakdown on what `np.argmax(logits, axis=-1)` did:
+ChatGPT also gave me a step-by-step breakdown on what `np.argmax(logits, axis=-1)` did:
 ![argmax breakdown](https://michaelhly.github.io/assets/tune-llm-two/argmax-breakdown.png)

 For more on probability normalization, I would also look into functions such as [softmax](https://en.wikipedia.org/wiki/Softmax_function), [sparsemax](https://arxiv.org/pdf/1602.02068.pdf), etc.

-Now I think we're finally ready to do some fine tuning!
+Now I think we're finally ready to do some fine-tuning!